 We want to hear what you think.
 Contact us at email@example.com.
 And if you've enjoyed what you've read, please consider donating to support our work:Donate

-Hakan Yilmaz is a member of New York City chapter of the Democratic Socialists of America and the Professional Staff Congress.
+Hakan Yilmaz is a member of the New York City chapter of the Democratic Socialists of America and the Professional Staff Congress.